-Please feel free to contact us at (949) 481-2540 if you have any other questions or concerns.
-We will be glad to help you over the phone or instruct you to come in to have your problem looked at if necessary.
+If you have any additional questions or concerns regarding your fillings or crowns, free to contact us at (949) 481-2540.
+We will be glad to help you over the phone or instruct you to come in for further evaluation whenever necessary.